Missouri’s Cellphone-Use & Texting-While-Driving Laws

 Also, the distracted driver restrictions don't apply to law enforcement, fire department officials, and ambulance personnel performing official duties.

-Distracted Driving Penalties
+Missouri's Distracted Driving Ticket Penalties

-A distracted driving violation is an infraction and considered a moving violation.
-A conviction will generally result in $85 in fines and court costs and two traffic violation points being assessed to the motorist's driving record.
+A conviction will generally result in two traffic violation points being assessed to the motorist's driving record.

 Get Professional Help